 Because many of our students come to us from situations of emotional stress, we have an extensive counseling program.
 Two-thirds of our students are engaged in weekly individual therapy, and many others participate in group therapy, which includes grief groups, anger management groups, ADD/ADHD groups, etc. We feel that therapy and counseling frees the student of their anger and depression and allows them to concentrate on their academics thus resulting in their attaining or excelling their grade level by the eleventh grade.
 Being a small (200 students), intimate school helps the students to feel a sense of family and keeps them from "falling through the cracks."

 Our work is challenging and sometimes exhausting but we are blessed with a devoted faculty and strong administrative leadership.
-We have many African-American men on our staff (including the Principal and Vice Principal) that act as positive role models for the many boys and girls who have not experienced positive, faithful men in their lives.
+We have many African-American men on our staff (including the President and Vice Principal) that act as positive role models for the many boys and girls who have not experienced positive, faithful men in their lives.

 We are a religious school but we expect our students to accept and support all religious beliefs.
 We have a Jewish Studies program offered to all Juniors so that they can understand the Jewish faith and also relate the Holocaust to the slavery experience.
 This creates and alliance with our students and those of the Jewish Community where they work together as part of the BLEWS (Blacks & Jews) program.